BryanJacobs/FIDO2Applet/docs/security_model.md

 This app is different.
 In this app, when you set a PIN, the authenticator enables the `alwaysUv` option - requiring the PIN for all credential creation and use.
-The "wrapping key" - without which the authenticator is useless - is encrypted using a key derived from the PIN.
-In other words, if you could read all the authenticator's memory when a PIN is set, you'd only find encrypted data.
+The "wrapping key" - without which the authenticator cannot accesss its resident/discoverable credentials - is encrypted using a key derived from the PIN.
+In other words, if you could read all the authenticator's memory when a PIN is set, you would only find encrypted data.

+Any "level 3" protected credential also uses that high-security key, even when non-discoverable.

 ## Details: Security Levels

-On boot, the device generates an AES256 key, the "wrapping key".
+On boot, the device generates two AES256 keys: the "high security wrapping key" and the "low security wrapping key".

 Each individual credential issued by the app is a SecP256r1 keypoint, generated randomly on-device for that credential.
 The cred private key is then AES256-CBC encrypted along with the RP ID, using a random IV, and the result is used as the "credential ID".
+Which wrapping key is used depends on how the credential is generated:

+- credentials stored on the authenticator itself ("discoverable") use the high security key
+- credentials created with `credProtect` level 3, "require user verification for any discovery" also use the high security key
+- other credentials (non-discoverable, `credProtect` level zero through two) use the low security key

 When using resident keys, the cred private key is only stored encrypted (after being initially generated).
 When not using resident keys, the